amd/aocl-data-analytics/doc/doc_utilities/utils.rst

     * write your rst code here such as references: `link to chapter introduction <chapter_gen_intro>`_
     * @rst

-Note that the leading asterisk is madatory for this command to work.
+Note that the leading asterisk is mandatory for this command to work.
 See ``aoclda-handle.h`` for an example.

-Restructured text examples
+Restructured Text Examples
 ==========================

-Numbered lists
+Numbered Lists
 --------------

 1. explicitly numbered list
 2. new element
-#. implicitely numbered
+#. implicitly numbered
    element of the same list

 New List:

-#. new implicitely numbered list
+#. new implicitly numbered list

    #. sublist
    #. with implicit